 - When our boys receive gifts, they are required to write thank you notes.
 This is not something that they enjoy, but they still have to do it.
 Sometimes, I am better than others at reminding them to do this, but I feel like it is so important to show gratitude to others for taking the time to purchase something that they like or enjoy.
 Most gifts cost money as well, so that needs to be appreciated as well.

 - My boys have to think ahead and purchase gifts for one another.
 They really put a lot of thought into the process, and it’s been fun over the years to see what they come up with.
 Usually 2 go in together for the third brother, and so they work together, which is also really fun to see.
 Sometimes they purchase gifts, and occasionally, they will make gifts.

 - They are also supposed to get my husband and I each something or something for us together-we try to give them a few ideas ahead of time!Now check out my ideas for the girls!

-What are good gifts for teenage girls?
+What are good gift ideas for girls?

 Lululemon Black Wunder Under Pant Hi-Rise– Love these!